 The Gospel According to Mark

 If someone asked you how many apostles there were, you’d probably say twelve.
 In fact, that’s a Sunday-school puzzle.
 If there were twelve apostles, and Matthias replaced Judas Isariot, how could Paul be an apostle?
 The ancient church has an answer for that.
 They counted 83 apostles, the Twelve, the Seventy, and Paul.
 These 83 people were called apostles because they were the disciples who were with Jesus from the beginning and to whom Jesus personally gave a commission to evangelize the world.
 The word “apostle” is an ordinary Greek word that means a person who had been sent out with a commission.
-In English, we only use it only to refer to people who had been commissioned by Jesus.
+In English, we only use it only to refer to people who were commissioned as evangelists by Jesus, in person, before His ascension.
 If ancient sources are correct, the Mark who is the source of the Gospel According to Mark is John Mark, one of the Seventy, and thus an apostle by ancient reckoning.
 He was present in the Garden of Gethsemane and watched everything at a distance, but he was close enough that the Roman soldiers tried to apprehend him.
 He later went to Egypt and founded the church in Alexandria, which we know today as the Coptic Church.

 According to ancient sources, John Mark worked under Peter.
 As Peter got older, people encouraged him to make a written record of his preaching so they would have it after his death.
 John Mark did the writing, using Peter as a source, either with Peter’s approval or supervision.